The Best Sweet Potato Pound Cake

 - In a large bowl, combine the flour, baking soda, salt, cinnamon, and nutmeg together.
 Whisk the dry ingredients super well to combine and then set the bowl aside.

-- Using a stand mixer fitted with the paddle attachment or using a handheld electric mixer, beat the butter and sugar together until light and fluffy, about 3-4 minutes.
+- Using a stand mixer fitted with the paddle attachment or a handheld electric mixer, beat the butter and sugar together until light and fluffy, about 3-4 minutes.
 Add in the sweet potato purée and continue beating to fully combine.
 Add in the eggs, one by one, beating until just combined after each addition.
 Then add in the vanilla and almond extract.

 - Next, add in the flour mixture a little at a time in stages alternating with the buttermilk (ex: a little flour mixture, then a little buttermilk).
-Begin and end with the flour until all of the flour/buttermilk is combined within the cake batter until just combined- careful not to over mix.
+Begin and end with the flour until all of the flour/buttermilk is combined within the cake batter until just combined- careful not to over-mix.

 - Empty the cake batter into the prepared bundt pan and use a spoon to evenly smooth the top of the cake batter nicely.